 For all the stuff I've listed above....the 30 modules, the rhythm module, the Walking Bass Corners (over 400 pages there) the Autumn Leaves transcriptions, the MP3s (over 500 tracks at multiple tempo levels) , lifetime access, etc etc....the enrollment cost is just...

 That works out at less than SIX BUCKS PER LESSON....and throw in the other material too and that should make it a no brainer.
 Enrollment details are below.

 30 Day 100% Money Back Guarantee: We know that you'll find the unique deliberate practice bass teaching in Walking Basslines 101 will help you learn walking bass.
 We want you to be just as confident with your purchase though, so there's a full 30 day no questions asked guarantee period.

 If for whatever reason you're not satisfied, all you have to do is drop us an email and let us know.
 We'll refund your purchase ASAP with no hassles and no hoops to jump through, and we can part as friends.

 So It's Time To Make A Decision: You should have all the information you need to decide whether you want to learn these working songs, starting in the next few minutes.
 Simply CLICK the big yellow 'JOIN NOW' button below and you'll be taken to the registration from on the Courses Website.
 Once you've joined, you'll be automatically added to the Walking Basslines Course and sent a welcome email.
 If you don't receive that email for any reason, then don't panic, simply send us an email and we'll work out what went wrong in the process and get you added to the site manually.
 So go ahead.
 Click the big yellow button below and JOIN NOW.

-Hitting the 'Join Now' button is the easiest and most cost effective way to get started learning these working songs.
-Remember that a maximum of 20 students will be taken on in this run....AND enrollment closes on Monday 12th May.
+Hitting the 'Join Now' button is the easiest and most cost effective way to get started learning to walk on the bass.